fouadbhatti/clean-loader/README.md

 </div>
 ```

-To add scripts at the start of head tag, just insert your code in the following block.
-For e.g you can add Google anaytics snippet in the following way.
+To add scripts at the start of head tag, just insert your code in the following block, e.g. you can add Google anaytics snippet in the following way.
 Where UA-XXXXX-Y is your Google Analytics tracker code.
 ```html
 <div id="prependBody">
     <!-- Google Analytics -->